 Education and support

 Lithium can lessen the symptoms of mania and depression.
 Lithium helps prevent mood swings in many people with bipolar disorder.
-Because lithium takes 4 to 10 days to work, a drug that works more rapidly, such as an antiseizure or a newer (second-generation) antipsychotic drug, is often given to control excited thought and activity.
+Because lithium takes 4 to 10 days to work, a medication that works more rapidly, such as an antiseizure or a newer (second-generation) antipsychotic medication, is often given to control excited thought and activity.
 People with a family history of typical bipolar disorders are more likely to respond to lithium.

 Lithium can have side effects.
 It can cause drowsiness, confusion, involuntary shaking (tremors), muscle twitching, nausea, vomiting, diarrhea, thirst, excessive urination, and weight gain.
 It often worsens a person's acne or psoriasis.
 However, these side effects are usually temporary and are often lessened or relieved when doctors adjust the dose.
 Sometimes lithium must be stopped because of side effects, which then resolve.